|

 results of children not getting enough sleep are astonishing.
 Sleep

-Inadequate rest impairs our ability to think, handle stress, maintain
+impairments.
+Inadequate rest impairs our ability to think, handle

 1.5 - 2 hours (return to topic menu)